The land of rising sun is becoming the land of endless discovery. Thanks to the easy process of getting a Japan Visa.

 - Get your Passport via courier.
 You just need to provide the original invoice cum receipt at the time of receiving the courier

 Even after traveling frequently around the world, visas still scare me.
-But I am so glad Japanese Visa process was a cakewalk.
+But I am so glad Japan Visa process was a cakewalk.
 Hope it is the same for you!

 - This post is based on my personal experience.
-The visa outcome can vary depending upon your situation.
+The visa outcome can vary depending on your situation.